g443854002/signature-selection-inference/README.md

-# Wright-Fisher Model with Python
+# Infer Selection Coefficient under Wright-Fisher Model with Signature Kernel Scoring Rule

 This repository houses Python code developed to simulate allele frequencies following the Wright-Fisher Model.
 In addition, it includes a PMC (Population Monte Carlo) sampler.
+This code is for the paper "Signature-Informed Selection Detection: A Novel Method for Multi-Locus Wright-Fisher Models with Recombination"

 ## File Descriptions: